 Led by Mj Vandivier

-In the Spring we’re offering British and Brooklynese.
+The Summer offers French and Russian.
 Instructor Mj Vandivier, practicing certified Lessac teacher, encourages actors to not only speak well but also have the ability to step into a variety of accents whenever they are asked to do so.
 The Lessac approach to dialects is one of the easiest to understand, yet most comprehensive methods to learn.
 The need for accessing different accents continues to grow for voice over actors with games and apps as well as for film and the stage.
 There is a $15 materials fee included in tuition.

 Led by Mj Vandivier